Education (ED)

 ED780: Creativity, Innovation, and Intrapreneurship in Education

 In this course, you will explore innovative approaches in education that promote creativity in leadership.
-You will analyze how intrapreneurs diffuse innovations in educational systems.
+You will analyze how intrapreneurs develop and implement innovations in educational systems.
 You will also examine opportunities within educational systems that promote environments conducive to intrapreneurship and innovation.
 This course will focus on designing creative and innovative solutions to challenges in various educational settings.

 ED810: Applied Research Project I Academic Writing and Project Proposal